patricegautier/unifiZabbix/README.md

 ### Unifi WiFi Site

+### Unifi Protect Cloud Key

+### Unifi Protect NVR4

+You will need to assign those templates to hosts that you have created to match the different types of devices.

-This one is a bit special and meant to aggregate WiFi traffic across your wifi networks.
+Unifi Wifi Site is a bit special and meant to aggregate WiFi traffic across your wifi networks.
 Just assign it to one of the APs that can see all the networks in question and assign the {$UNIFI_AP_GROUP} macro for that host to the name of a group that contains all the APs for that site.

-The templates surrounded by dashes (- Unifi base -, - Unifi host - and - Unifi router -) are there to factor things out and not meant to be assigned directly to hosts in Zabbix.
-They have to be on your system, but you can ignore them

-# SSH
+## SSH via public/private keypair

 These templates use public key SSH to access APs, Switches, Routers, AirMax stations and retrieve data directly, using the mca-dump or mca-status command line utility.
-You need to setup SSH access on your Zabbix server:
+Your zabbix server (or your proxies if you use those) will need public key SSH access to all the unifi devices they are monitoring:

 1/ You should generate a new key pair for this.
-Zabbix is finicky and this is the specific way I needed to run the generation get a workable keypair (no passphrase, pem format):
+Zabbix is finicky and this is the specific way I needed to run the generation get a workable keypair (no passphrase, pem format).
+From your Zabbix server, run:

 > ssh-keygen -P "" -t rsa  -m pem -f zb_id_rsa

 put that keypair somewhere on your zabbix server (I put it in ~/.ssh/zabbix/)

-You will need to specifically enable SSH access to the unifi devices.
-There is one setting in the controller UI for devices at large in Settings > Site and one for the UDMP in the UDMP advanced settings which is separate.
+You will need to specifically enable SSH access on the unifi devices.
+There is one setting in the Unifi controller UI for devices at large in Settings > Site and one for the UDMP in the UDMP advanced settings which is separate.
 The controller has handy UI to install your public key on all the devices, you will need to do it by hand on UDMPs and AirMax devices.  *ssh-copy-id* helps there, esp. on the UDMP since those will embarrasingly wipe all your keys at every firmware update and reboot (seriously UBNT).

 Permissions can get in the way so check that your zabbix server can actually get the SSH access with: